Thomas Incoom

-Thomas Incoom (born February 19, 1999) is a Ghanaian professional American football linebacker for the Carolina Panthers of the National Football League (NFL).
-He played college football for the Valdosta State Blazers and Central Michigan Chippewas.
+Thomas Incoom (born February 19, 1999) is a Ghanaian professional American football outside linebacker for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Valdosta State Blazers and Central Michigan Chippewas and was signed by the Denver Broncos as an undrafted free agent in 2023.

 Early life

 Born in Ghana, Incoom moved to the United States at the age of 12.
 He grew up in Stone Mountain, Georgia and attended Stone Mountain High School.
 He committed to play football at Valdosta State.

 College career

 In his collegiate career he totaled 146 tackles, 45 being for a loss, 28.5 sacks, 2 pass deflections, 3 forced fumbles one going for a touchdown, and 5 forced fumbles.
 In the 2019 season he was named first team all GSC.
 His best collegiate year occurred in 2022 where he posted 57 tackles, 19 going for a loss, 11.5 sacks, 2 fumble recovery one going all the way for a touchdown, and a forced fumble.
 His efforts in the 2022 season resulted in him being named first team all-MAC.

 Incoom was projected to be a 6th to 7th round pick in the 2023 NFL draft.